-We are a recently organized blank check company incorporated in March 27, 2020 as a Cayman Islands exempted company formed for the purpose of effecting a merger, share exchange, asset acquisition, share purchase, reorganization or similar business combination with one or more businesses, which we refer to throughout this Report as our initial business combination.
+We are a newly organized blank check company incorporated in March 27, 2020 as a Cayman Islands exempted company formed for the purpose of effecting a merger, share exchange, asset acquisition, share purchase, reorganization or similar business combination with one or more businesses, which we refer to throughout this prospectus as our initial business combination.
+To date, our efforts have been limited to organizational activities as well as activities related to this offering.
+We have not selected any specific business combination target and we have not, nor has anyone on our behalf, initiated any substantive discussions, directly or indirectly, with any business combination target.
 We have generated no operating revenues to date and we do not expect that we will generate operating revenues until we consummate our initial business combination.
-To date, our efforts have been limited to organizational activities, activities related to our Initial Public Offering as well as the search for a prospective business combination.

-While we may pursue an acquisition opportunity in any business, industry, sector or geographical location, we focus on industries that complement our management team's background, and to capitalize on the ability of our management team to identify and acquire a business, focusing on the healthcare or healthcare-related industries.
-In particular, we are targeting North American or European companies in the life sciences and medical technology sectors where our management has extensive investment experience.
+While we may pursue an acquisition opportunity in any business, industry, sector or geographical location, we intend to focus on industries that complement our management team's background, and to capitalize on the ability of our management team to identify and acquire a business, focusing on the healthcare or healthcare related industries.
+In particular, we will target North American or European companies in the life sciences and medical technology sectors where our management has extensive investment experience.
 We may pursue a transaction in which our shareholders immediately prior to the completion of our initial business combination would collectively own a minority interest in the post-business combination company.